Programme/Approved Electives for 2021/22

 Description of Module Assessment

-Laboratory reportStudents will produce a laboratory report (~2,000 words) assessing scientific content/insight and graphical data presentation/analysis based on data generated using interactive worksheets and/or provided for analysis, supported with a number of online tutorials and group discussion.2: Open Book Examination weighted 70%
+Laboratory reportStudents will produce a laboratory report (~2,000 words) assessing scientific content/insight and graphical data presentation/analysis based on data collected in laboratory sessions delivered in LSC-10087, supported with a number of tutorials/workshops on data analysis and report writing.2: Open Book Examination weighted 70%

 Online seen examThe paper will be released on the KLE as a Word document at 9am on the morning of the exam and will comprise compulsory short answer questions (60% contribution to exam component) and one essay from a choice of three (40% contribution to the exam component).
 Students should answer each question using Word, clearly labelling each question as they provide their answers.
 Work will be submitted to Turnitin no later than 5pm on the day of release.
 International students will be asked to notify the School if they need an extension due to different time zones.